phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 157703
-#Number of Trump Tweets: 50267
+#Number of Trump Tweets: 50446
-#Number of Clinton Tweets: 34000
+#Number of Clinton Tweets: 34069
-#Number of Cruz Tweets: 31889
+#Number of Cruz Tweets: 31980
-#Number of Sanders Tweets: 22788
+#Number of Sanders Tweets: 23315
 #Number of Jeb!
-Tweets: 8839
+Tweets: 8851
-#Number of Rubio Tweets: 6082
+#Number of Rubio Tweets: 6093
-#Number of Carson Tweets: 2037
+#Number of Carson Tweets: 2043
-#Number of Kasich Tweets: 924
+#Number of Kasich Tweets: 926
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---